AxelArielSaravia/ws/README.md

 ``list``, ``dirs`` and ``names`` returns worspace information.

-If you only want to jump to a workspace, you can use: (it is a 'cd' wraper)
+If you only want to jump to a workspace, you can use: (it is a 'cd' wrapper)
 ```sh
 ws go myproject
 ```